-This week, I interviewed the remarkable Noah Hunter over email about his LSAT tutoring services for law school applicants.
+This week, I interviewed Noah Hunter over email about his LSAT tutoring services for law school applicants.

 Q: What motivated you to become a LSAT tutor?